LESEM-PEWI/PEWI-People-in-Ecosystem-and-Watershed-Integration/README.rst

 for three years in a virtual 6000 acre watershed to meet a variety of goals.
 The tool computes a variety of results, including agricultural yields, soil erosion, stream pollution, and wildlife habitat

-The goal of this repository is to support open-source and collaborative development of the PEWI.
+The goal of this repository is to support open-source and collaborative development of PEWI.

 V4.1 Improvements:
 =====================================================================